Parameters¶

 host vars, if needed.
 When including host vars, it should be a dictionary.
 Can be a simple string containing

-hostnames when no host vars are needed.
+host names when no host vars are needed.
 In the latter case, multiple hosts should be separated with a \n

 newline character only.